cockroachdb/docs/v22.2/spatial-data.md

 For more detailed information about how CockroachDB's spatial indexes work, see [Spatial indexes](spatial-indexes.html).

-If you encounter behavior that you think is due to a performance issue, please get in touch using our [Support resources](support-resources.html).
+If you encounter behavior that you think is due to a performance issue, get in touch using our [Support resources](support-resources.html).

 ## Example: Load NYC data for the PostGIS tutorial